OpenTranslationBible/open-bible/en-GB/18.Job/md/job-22.md

 ## Job 22:7

-> You have not given water to the weary to drink,
+> You have failed to provide water for the weary,
-> and you have withheld bread from the hungry.
+> and you have denied bread to the hungry.

 ## Job 22:8